Keeping pace with the continuous flux of cloud deployments – “Edgescan Cloudhook”

 You can’t secure what you don’t know about.
 With today’s cloud-enabled and rapid development environment, technologies such as Cloudhook must be considered as vital in your security program as running vulnerability scans or penetration tests.

-However, as an interesting side-step one of the scenarios, I’ve recently witnessed is clients will use EASM and Visibility as a tool to focus on cost-saving or reaching carbon goals.
+However, as an interesting side-step one of the scenarios, I’ve recently witnessed is clients will use EASM and Visibility as a tools to focus on cost-saving or reaching carbon goals.
 The premise is quite similar.
 If a service should not be deployed, then take it down.

 In conclusion, the takeaway here is that native cloud integrations (CloudHook) are a vital component for any client that is mature in their cyber security posture, or for any client that is undergoing Digital Transformation to the cloud.
 Don’t be fooled by the suite of tools offered by your hosting provider.
 Yes, they provide ways to do basic inventory, but the bigger picture of the overall Cloud environment security needs to be considered.